The building, which was completed in 1967, has undergone substantial renovation since its acquisition by an affiliate of Reside Living.

 Shopping.
 Reside on Morse residents have very convenient access to day-to-day shopping destinations.

-There’s Golden Mini Mart across the street from the building
+There’s a Golden Mini Mart across the street from the building

 Morse Fresh Market, just west of the El stop, garners positive reviews for its reasonably-priced produce, bakery, meats, cheeses and more.
 Morse “L” Drugs, steps from the El, is a long-time neighborhood favorite.